petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/objects-tutorials/using-apis/using-nestedfields-to-query-related-entries.md

 unzip liferay-w4s7.zip
 ```

-The sample code includes cURL scripts for creating, relating, and querying object entries.
+This ZIP provides shell scripts that run cURL commands for creating, relating, and querying object entries using REST APIs.
+This includes two GET commands for querying related entries.

 ```{tip}
 For a complete list of APIs generated for site and company objects, see [Objects Headless Framework Integration](../../understanding-object-integrations/headless-framework-integration.md).
 You can view and test custom object APIs via the Liferay API Explorer at `[server]:[port]/o/api` (e.g., `localhost:8080/o/api`).
 Click *REST Applications* and select an API.